+Date Observance Overview December Christian Heritage Month Recognizes Christian Heritage and the contributions that the Christian community has made in Canada.
 December 1 World AIDS Day An opportunity to raise awareness of HIV/AIDS, support those living with HIV, and remember those who have passed away.
-December 3 International Day of Persons with To promote the rights and well-being of persons with disabilities at every level of society and development, Disabilities and to raise awareness of the situation of persons with disabilities in all aspects of political, social, economic, and cultural life.
-December 6 National Day of Remembrance To remember those who have experienced or loss their lives to gender-based violence and to educate and Action on people and communities on gender-based violence Violence Against Women and speak up against harmful behaviours.
+December 3 International Day of Persons with Disabilities To promote the rights and well-being of persons with disabilities at every level of society and development, and to raise awareness of the situation of persons with disabilities in all aspects of political, social, economic, and cultural life.

+December 6 National Day of Remembrance and Action on Violence Against Women To remember those who have experienced or loss their lives to gender-based violence and to educate people and communities on gender-based violence and speak up against harmful behaviours.
 December 10 Human Rights Day To recognize the day when, in 1948, the United Nations General Assembly adopted the Universal Declaration of Human Rights to guarantees human rights without distinction of nationality, place of residence, gender, national or ethnic origin, religion, language, or any other status.
-December 18 International Migrants Day A day set aside to recognize the important contribution of migrants while highlighting the Migranio Day challenges they face.
+December 18 International Migrants Day A day set aside to recognize the important contribution of migrants while highlighting the challenges they face.
 December 21 Winter Solstice The winter solstice is the shortest day and longest night of the year.
 In the Northern Hemisphere, it takes place between December 20 and 23, depending on the year.
 (The reverse is true in the Southern Hemisphere, where the shortest day of the year occurs in June.)
 Cultures around the world have long held feasts and celebrated holidays around the winter solstice.
 Fire and light are traditional symbols of celebrations held on the darkest day of the year.

-December 26 Kwanzaa An African American cultural holiday that has been - January 1 adopted around the world, including in Canada, to celebrate African family, community and culture.
+December 26 - January 1 Kwanzaa An African American cultural holiday that has been adopted around the world, including in Canada, to celebrate African family, community and culture.